elolab/VarSCAT/README.md

 ## Usage:
 ### Notes
-The speed of reading bgzip fasta is much slower than plain fasta.
+The speed of reading bgzip reference fasta is much slower than plain fasta.
 The plain fasta is recommended at the moment.<br />
 The reference sequence file should be indexed with samtools (http://www.htslib.org/doc/samtools-faidx.html)<br />
 The VCF file should be indexed if only specific locations need to be analyzed (http://www.htslib.org/doc/tabix.html)<br />
 ### Examples with test files in data folder